Message in a Bottle (The Police song): Live performances

-Reception
+Release

 The song was released as the first single from Reggatta de Blanc in September 1979.
 The song was a massive success in Britain, becoming the Police's first hit in the UK Singles Chart.
 The song also topped the charts in Ireland and reached in Australia.
 Despite its popularity in the UK, the single only reached in the United States.
 An alternative "classic rock" mix is available on Every Breath You Take: The Classics.

 "Message in a Bottle" is also a personal favourite of the members of the band.
 In addition to saying it was his favourite song in an interview with Jools Holland of the BBC, Sting described it as a "good song", and also said that he was "very proud" of it.
 Copeland said it was "one of our best moments in the studio and always great on stage."
 Summers described the track as a personal favourite in his book One Train Later, and said, "For me, it's still the best song Sting ever came up with and the best Police track."

 'Message in a Bottle' is a good song.
 That can move me.
 I like the idea that while it's about loneliness and alienation it's also about finding solace and other people going through the same thing.
 The guy's on a desert island and throws a bottle out to sea saying he's alone and all these millions of bottles come back saying, So what So am I!
 I like the fact that the whole deal is clinched by the third verse.
 It makes a journey.